- Written by Dr.Mehmet Demircioglu

 The first red flag is a clinic that promises a large graft number without explaining donor measurements.
 If the consultation is mainly about selling the biggest package, the patient should slow down.

 The second red flag is a clinic that does not explain who will perform the critical surgical steps.
-In my opinion, donor management is not something that should be left to chance.
+Donor management is not something that should be left to chance.
 The extraction pattern, punch choice, spacing, angle, and safe zone decision all matter.

 The fourth red flag is pressure.
-If a patient is told that he must decide quickly, or that a very high graft number is only available if he books now, I see that as a warning sign.
+If a patient is told to decide quickly, or that a very high graft number is only available if the booking happens now, I see that as a warning sign.
 Surgery should not feel like a discount campaign.

-I have written more broadly about the red flags of hair mill clinics, because many poor donor outcomes begin before the patient enters the operating room.
+The red flags of hair mill clinics matter because many poor donor outcomes begin before the patient enters the operating room.
 They begin when the patient chooses a system where speed and volume are placed above surgical judgment.

 A strong clinic should be able to explain not only what it can do, but also what it refuses to do.
 A surgeon who says no at the right time may protect you more than a clinic that says yes to everything.

-But I do not like using body hair to justify careless scalp extraction.
+But I am careful not to use body hair to justify careless scalp extraction.
 If the main donor area is damaged, body hair cannot fully recreate what was lost.
-It may help in selected patients, but it does not erase a poor first plan.
+It may help in the right patient, but it does not erase a poor first plan.

-This is why the first surgery matters so much.
+The first surgery matters.
 A patient should not think, “If this goes wrong, I can always use beard hair later.”
-Repair work is more difficult, more limited, and less predictable than a well planned first operation.
+Repair work is more difficult, more limited, and less predictable than a well-planned first operation.

 How do I design a natural result without spending the donor area too fast?